jwds1978/jwds1978.github.io/_posts/2017-05-08-combat-ptsd-and-the-relevance-of-hypervigilance.md

 <p>
-  The military trains every recruit to a heightened level of hypervigilant status.&nbsp; This occurs from learning drill, to patrolling and tactics, to weapons, and so forth.&nbsp; You're trained to identify threats, before the threats identify you.&nbsp; What's a threat?&nbsp; Something which your brain distinguishes as a fear.&nbsp; Without any exposure to an actual real-life trauma, every soldier's now been trained to a heightened symptom of PTSD, through behavioural modification.&nbsp; The fear that's used for behavioural modification's imposed by a reward and punishment type of system.&nbsp; If you do good, you don't get punished.&nbsp; If you do bad, you get punished.&nbsp; Hell, even if you do good, you may still get punished at times.&nbsp; This mentally challenges you to strive for perfection &#8212; not just meeting a standard, but to perform to a high-level and work as a team.&nbsp; Creating a team environment aids in the process &#8212; if you fail, you're punished by your peers.&nbsp; Fear, in all of its forms, is an exceptional motivator.
+  The military trains every recruit to a heightened level of hypervigilant status.&nbsp; This occurs from learning drill, to patrolling and tactics, to weapons, and so forth.&nbsp; You're trained to identify threats, before the threats identify you.&nbsp; What's a threat?&nbsp; Something which your brain distinguishes as a fear.&nbsp; Without any exposure to an actual real-life trauma, every soldier's now been trained to a heightened symptom of <abbr
+    title="Post-Traumatic Stress Disorder">PTSD</abbr>, through behavioural modification.&nbsp; The fear that's used for behavioural modification's imposed by a reward and punishment type of system.&nbsp; If you do good, you don't get punished.&nbsp; If you do bad, you get punished.&nbsp; Hell, even if you do good, you may still get punished at times.&nbsp; This mentally challenges you to strive for perfection &#8212; not just meeting a standard, but to perform to a high-level and work as a team.&nbsp; Creating a team environment aids in the process &#8212; if you fail, you're punished by your peers.&nbsp; Fear, in all of its forms, is an exceptional motivator.
 </p>
 <p>
   Depending upon your role within any force, depends upon how far your hypervigilant state will be trained.&nbsp; Infantry, for example, are trained to be